Steaps/SHTableViewCell/README.md

 Updated to a new method of revealing the back view.

 ## TODO
-* Fix editing mode
+[DONE] Fix editing mode
-* Allow easy adjusting of content to 'slide' when edit circle appears
+[DONE] Allow easy adjusting of content to 'slide' when edit circle appears
-* Allow easy editing of delete button, and delete/edit circle
+* Allow easy editing of delete button image, and delete/edit circle image
 * Implement cell accessory image for the cell
 * Implement selection for the cell
 * Implement ability to turn off slider feature through: